 Travel Note

-Wedding & Event Transportation For complete flexibility we do suggest you rent a car, however parking can be challenging in the old city.
-We are organizing transport buses for all wedding events to ensure easy access for guests.
-Whether you're staying at the modern hotel outside downtown or the historic property in the Old City, transportation will be arranged to and from the venues.
-If you're staying in the Old City, please note that you may need to walk a few minutes to reach the nearest pickup point and there does tend to be a lot of traffic in the area.
+Wedding & Event Transportation For complete flexibility for exploration we do suggest you rent a car, however parking can be challenging in the old city.
+Otherwise, there is lots to see and do within a 15 min walking radius of the hotel.
+Additionally, the hotel can help organize taxis as needed.
+We are organizing transport buses for the wedding day to ensure easy access for guests to and from the Hotel.
+The hotel is downtown and very close to the Old City, please note there does tend to be a lot of traffic in the area.
+(The pre wedding event is at the hotel so no transport will be needed for hotel guests)

 Travel Note